 Noise-induced hearing loss, or industrial deafness as it is sometimes known, is just what it sounds like – hearing loss that’s been caused by excessive exposure to noise.
 NIHL can happen either instantly, as a result of an extremely loud sudden sound, or gradually, taking years to become apparent.
 Causes range from a one-off loud noise, such as a explosion in close proximity, or by continual exposure, damaging the hearing over a period of time, such as regular use of industrial machinery.
 It can affect just one ear or both at the same time.

 Plus, hearing loss is irreversible: once your hearing is gone, it is gone for good.
 The University of Manchester’s Audiology and Deafness department concluded that noise exposure was ‘the main cause of preventable hearing loss’ worldwide.
-When an employer has exposed you to loud noises without giving you adequate protection, you may have a compensation claim to make for loss of hearing.
+When an employer has exposed you to loud noises without giving you adequate protection, you may have a compensation claim for hearing loss to make.

 Is My Employer To Blame For My Noise Induced Hearing Loss?